maxakuru/btkb/README.md

 3. Copy `config.ini.example` and rename to `config.ini`

-4. Configure `config.ini` how you like, at least the device mac address is needed
+4. Configure `config.ini` how you like, at least the device address is needed
->> Note: To get the mac address, use `sudo hciconfig hci0 -a` and look for `BD Address`.
+>> Note: To get the bluetooth device address, use `sudo hciconfig hci0 -a` and look for `BD Address`.

 5. Run the setup script (or set it up however you want)
 ```sh